Split verdict for Graham Spanier

-Lawyers for Spanier did not call witnesses in the case and said the prosecution failed to show that Spanier committed any crime, The Centre Daily Times reported.
-Jurors deliberated for more than six hours Thursday and most of Friday before they reached a verdict.

-PennLive reported that Judge John Boccabella agreed that Spanier could remain free on bail, pending sentencing.
-Spanier could be sentenced to up to seven years in prison.
+The Sandusky scandal broke with his indictment in 2011, and he was convicted on 45 of the 48 charges against him in 2012.

+But those verdicts did not resolve the debate over whether Spanier and other senior Penn State officials did enough to stop Sandusky.

-Tim Curley, the former athletics director at Penn State, and Gary Schultz, the former senior vice president, were to have been co-defendants with Spanier.
+Tim Curley, a former athletics director at Penn State, and Gary Schultz, a former senior vice president, were to have been co-defendants with Spanier.
 Instead, they pleaded guilty to misdemeanor child endangerment charges and testified against Spanier, agreeing that they were obligated to have done more to prevent Sandusky's abuse.

-Spanier's defense was that he did not realize the full extent of Sandusky's actions against young boys.
-But prosecutors argued that he knew enough to make sure that Sandusky was reported to authorities, and that having done so might have saved some boys from being abused by Sandusky.
+The child-endangerment charge on which Spanier was convicted was originally a felony but was downgraded to a misdemeanor by the jury.
+The jury found him not guilty of another child-endangerment count and not guilty of conspiracy.
+Spanier's lawyer told reporters an appeal of the conviction was likely.
+Spanier could face up to five years in prison, although a prison term of that length is unlikely for a first-time offender.

 Spanier was president of Penn State from 1995 to 2011 and was widely praised -- prior to the Sandusky scandal -- for building up the university, raising money ($3 billion over his tenure), starting new programs and generating positive publicity.
 On campus, Spanier was popular with students, performing as a musician and a magician.
 He hosted a call-in radio show.
 He was a national leader in higher education for much of the time he was president, chairing the board of the Association of American Universities, for example, and holding numerous important positions in the governance of college athletics.

-Spanier was also something of an informal national spokesman for higher education on many issues, and he was known to reporters (including those at Inside Higher Ed) as one who returned calls and email messages -- and could speak eloquently on a wide range of issues.
+While president at Penn State, Spanier was also something of an informal national spokesman for higher education on many issues, and he was known to reporters (including those at Inside Higher Ed) as a president who readily responded to calls and email messages -- and could speak eloquently on a wide range of issues.

 Shortly after the verdict was announced, Penn State issued a statement that was critical of Spanier, Curley and Schultz.